shirleywbi/BudgetApp/README.md

 1. Added load and save feature.
 2. Added two interfaces: Reports and Expenses
 3. Added ability to categorize expenses to pre-built categories.
-4. Updated report to provide a subtotal of each expense category.
+4. Updated report to provide a expenseTotal of each expense category.

 *********************************************************************
 Stage 5: